What is the concern about eating raw oysters and clams?

 For shucked oysters and clams:

 - Boil or simmer for at least three minutes or until edges curl.

 - Fry in oil for at least three minutes at 375°F.

 - Broil three inches from heat for three minutes.

 How can I learn more about the risk of eating raw oysters and clams?

 - If you have concerns about the risk of eating raw oysters and clams, contact your healthcare provider or call the FDA seafood hotline at 1-800-332-4010.

-- Visit the Centers for Disease Control and Prevention website at https://www.cdc.gov/vibrio/vibrio-oysters.html.
+- Visit the Centers for Disease Control and Prevention website at the CDC page on Vibrio in oysters.

-- Visit the Interstate Shellfish Sanitation Conference website at http://www.issc.org/risks-of-eating-raw-oysters-or-clams.
+- Visit the Interstate Shellfish Sanitation Conference webpage on raw oysters and clams.